 Pocket-friendly, great value and lots of accessories - a fun option for dedicated vloggers

 Type: Compact | Sensor size: 1/2.3-inch | Resolution: 12MP | Effective focal length: na | Viewfinder: na | Monitor: 1.0-inch touchscreen | Connectivity: Wi-Fi, Lightning and USB-C | Max movie resolution: 4K | Size, weight: 121.9 x 28.6 x 36.9mm, 116g

-- Read our hands on DJI Osmo Pocket review
+- Read our in-depth DJI Osmo Pocket Review

 - Discover our best compact camera 2019 choices

 What video quality should you be looking for?